 Recycling should be placed in the same location as refuse for collection.
 Recycling is collected every other week on the same day as refuse.
-See the Refuse and Recycling Schedules for collection days in your area.
+See the Refuse and Recycling Schedule for collection days in your area.

 Please do not place recycling materials in plastic bags; dump the items loosely in the cart or use paper bags.
 Plastic bags cause problems with the sorting system at the processing plant.
 Be sure to rinse out cans, bottles and containers.